Microsoft Office 2019: History

-Development and Release
+Development and release

 On April 27, 2018, Microsoft launched the Office 2019 Commercial Preview for Windows, providing enterprise customers and IT professionals with early access to the new suite.
 The Commercial Preview allowed these users to test the product in professional environments and provide feedback, which helped Microsoft refine the final release.
 This version was particularly aimed at businesses preferring a traditional licensing model instead of adopting Microsoft's subscription-based Office 365 service.

 The macOS version of the Office 2019 Commercial Preview followed on June 12, 2018, continuing Microsoft’s support for cross-platform users.
 By offering the preview on both major operating systems, Microsoft ensured that its new features and functionality could be tested across diverse environments.

 Following this preview phase, the official stable release of Office 2019 was made available to the public on September 24, 2018.
 Unlike Office 365, which provides regular cloud-based feature updates, Office 2019 was designed to remain static in terms of feature development, making it an attractive option for users who preferred a stable, non-evolving platform for productivity.

-Updates and Support
+Updates and support

-Although Office 2019 does not receive feature updates like Office 365, Microsoft regularly releases security and quality updates for the suite.
-These updates are typically provided once a month on Patch Tuesday (the second Tuesday of each month), ensuring that the software remains secure and reliable.
-Users are able to manually check for updates to keep their Office installations current.
+Although Office 2019 did not receive feature updates like Office 365, Microsoft regularly releases security and quality updates for the suite.
+These updates were typically provided once a month on Patch Tuesday (the second Tuesday of each month), ensuring that the software remained secure and reliable.

 The mainstream support phase for Office 2019 extended until October 10, 2023, after which extended support continued until October 14, 2025.

-During the extended support phase, Microsoft will still provide critical security updates but will not offer new features or non-security patches.
+In 2026, Microsoft announced that due to an expiring digital certificate for license validation that cannot be updated due to the end of support, all Office 2019 for macOS licenses will cease to function on July 13, 2026; the software will only be usable in read-only mode, and will be rendered incapable of editing documents.